Britain and France plan to deploy troops to Ukraine; Europe simultaneously advances space-based systems and drone assistance to Ukraine.

 Undoubtedly, it is entirely different from the traditional arms race of building ships, cannons, tanks, and missiles to gain numerical superiority.
 In the context of modern high-tech warfare, competition in space and for resources has become the absolute core of the arms race among major powers, both now and in the future.

-Previously, NATO and Europe's "space-based resources and systems" primarily relied on the United States.
+Previously, the space-based ISR resources and systems of NATO and Europe primarily relied on the United States.

 This is also one of the main reasons why Ukraine's resistance has faced increasing pressure since the United States, under Trump, ceased its aid.